How To Tell If You Have An Intimate Relationship

 Keep in mind that the definition of "intimate" is different in every relationship.
 If you and your partner do not answer "yes" to all these questions but are otherwise happy in your relationship, it may mean all of your intimacy needs are already being met.

 Do not forget: it is possible in a relationship for one person to feel as though their needs are being met, while their partner does not feel the same.
 This is where communication with your partner is key.
-If you find that there is an area of your relationship that you are not being fulfilled by, you must advocate for yourself and your own needs.
+If you find there is an area of your relationship that you are not being fulfilled by, you must advocate for yourself and your own needs.
+Often, when one partner starts to open up and talk about their feelings, it helps to develop a closeness between partners which creates a foundation where they can build intimacy.

-Just because you feel your relationship lacks intimacy, that does not mean you and your partner are doomed.
+Just because you feel your relationship lacks this closeness, that does not mean you and your partner are doomed.
 Building intimacy in a relationship is a process, and while some relationships create that foundation quickly, others take time.
-There are many things you can do to increase intimacy in your relationship, including the following:
+There are many things you can do to increase intimacy in your relationship, including the following

 Explore Your Partner

 Make Intimacy a Priority

 Learning more about your partner requires communication and time.
 It is hard to build intimacy when racing between work and errands and dealing with everyday issues.
-Create uninterrupted time to practice intimacy, whether it be physical, emotional, or mental.
-This does not have to be restricted to a long date on the weekends, but can happen all throughout the day in short bursts when possible.
+Carve out interrupted time for developing intimacy, whether it be physical, emotional, or mental.
+This does not have to be restricted to a long date on the weekends but can happen throughout the day in short bursts when possible.